jack-maber/comp110-worksheets/worksheet_C/readme.md

 ## Question H
 The second algorithm will run faster as it is logaritmic and thus run naturally faster than the first algorithm which is linear and thus with a large input list will run a lot slower.
 ## Question I
-If they only have 3 elements to check
+If they only have 3 elements to check; as linear search is quicker than binary with 3 elements.